Wednesday 14 May 1941

 The East African 22nd Infantry Brigade reaches Shashamanna in Galla-Sidamo.

-Royal Navy harbour defence patrol ship Minicoy hits a mine and sinks near St. Ann's Head.
+Royal Navy harbor defense patrol ship Minicoy hits a mine and sinks near St. Ann's Head.
 There are several deaths (no exact number).

 German battleship Bismarck is engaging in exercises with light cruiser Leipzig to prepare for Operation Rheinübung when it develops issues with its port side crane and catapults.
 This delays the Atlantic sortie with cruiser Prinz Eugen, originally scheduled for the 18th, for three days.